CraigWangStat/CraigWangStat.github.io/README.md

-The theme is forked from https://github.com/sharu725/online-cv
+The theme was forked from https://github.com/sharu725/online-cv, with some customizations.